andrewsunglaekim/event-loop-workshop/readme.md

 # The Event Loop, promises and async/await
-Have you ever wondered how Javascript, a single threaded language, executes code asynchronously?
-Come to this workshop to find out.
-If you're not interested in any of theory, we'll also be implementing some promises with "thens" and async/await.

 ## Learning objectives
 - Define Javascript as a single threaded language within the browser